 A semaphore is a signaling mechanism between threads.
 The name semaphore (originally sailing ship signal flags) was applied to computers by Dijkstra in a paper about synchronizing sequential processes.
 In the WICED SDK, semaphores are implemented as a simple unsigned integer.
 When you “set” a semaphore it increments the value of the semaphore.
 When you “get” a semaphore it decrements the value, but if the value is 0 the thread will SUSPEND itself until the semaphore is set.
 So, you can use a semaphore to signal between threads that something is ready.
 For instance, you could have a “sendToCloud” thread and a “collectDataThread”.
 The sendToCloud thread will “get” the semaphore which will suspend the thread UNTIL the collectDataThread “sets” the semaphore when it has new data available that needs to be sent to the cloud.

 The get function requires a timeout parameter.
-This sets the time in milliseconds that the function waits before returning.
-If you want the thread to wait (almost) indefinitely for the semaphore to be set, rather than continuing execution after a specific delay, then use WICED_WAIT_FOREVER.
+This allows the thread to continue after a specified amount of time even if the semaphore doesn’t get set.
+This can be useful in some cases to prevent a thread from stalling permanently if the semaphore is never set due to an error condition.
+The timeout is specified in milliseconds.
+If you want the thread to wait indefinitely for the semaphore to be set rather than timing out after a specific delay, use WICED_WAIT_FOREVER for the timeout.

 The semaphore functions are available in the documentation under ComponentsRTOSSemaphores.